pingidentity/pingone-sample-registration/spring-boot/README.md

     - OIDC: `openid,profile,phone,email,address`
     - PingOne's : `p1:reset:userPassword` - to change user password by the user

-Most of PingOne platform scopes are self-explanatory, but if you need more details about them please check ["Configure access through scopes"](https://apidocs.pingidentity.com/pingone/platform/v1/api/#access-services-through-scopes-and-roles) part.
+Most of PingOne platform scopes are self-explanatory, but if you need more details about them please check ["Resouce Scopes"](https://apidocs.pingidentity.com/pingone/platform/v1/api/#resource-scopes) part.

 4. Enable both applications in Ping14C admin console.